vexandmore/find-eBrain-code/README.md

 # Intro

-This webapp allows you to get the WiFi code of a Robot in a Can eBrain
+This webapp allows you to get the WiFi code of a Robot in a Can eBrain.
+Internet access is needed, since this project loads Bootstrap 5 from its CDN.
 ## Project Setup

 ```sh